Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Once in a while (far preferably: on a regular planned basis), a full backup of the simulation state should be performed, to resist to "disasters" such as fire, flood, crackers, burglary, etc.

-This can be done either directly by writing the data to a dedicated hard disk that will be then removed and stored in a secure place, or, more usually, by burning a removable media.
+This can be done either directly by writing the data to a dedicated hard disk that will be then removed and stored in a safe and secure place, or, more usually, by burning a removable media (also to be well safely stored).

 Knowing that a dual layer Blu-ray Disc can store 50 GB (almost six times the capacity of a dual layer DVD) and that they are already affordable (and their discs too), most virtual worlds, once their state is efficiently compressed (ex: using ``bzip2 --best`` or `LZMA <http://en.wikipedia.org/wiki/Lempel-Ziv-Markov_chain_algorithm>`_), should be archived that way.